 The Persian Empire had expanded all the way to the Aegean Sea and threatened the Greek way of life in general and the newly established democracy of Athens in particular.
-In a series of very famous battles, a Greek alliance – led by the dominant city-states Athens and Sparta – fought off the Persians.
+In a series of very famous battles, a Greek alliance - led by Athens and Sparta - fought off the Persians.

 In the aftermath Athens became the leading power in the Aegean Sea and prospered.
-Their abuse of power, however, caused smaller city-states to team-up with Sparta and enter a long war against Athens.
+Their abuse of power, however, caused smaller city-states to team up with Sparta and enter a long war against Athens.
 Sparta was victorious in the end but history repeated itself when Sparta’s imperial ambitions were crushed by another team-up of city-states.